 You’ll need a smaller tip for some coatings, like stains.

 This isn’t a pro-grade machine.
-Some buyers tried to use it for multiple houses, or day to day spraying and were disappointed in durability.
-It’s only rated to 125 gallons per year, which can seem like a lot to a DIYer, but is nothing to most pro painters.
+Some buyers tried to use it for multiple houses, or day-to-day spraying and were disappointed in its durability.
+It’s only rated to 125 gallons per year, which can seem like a lot to a DIYer but is nothing to most pro painters.
 Its pump can’t be changed without major repairs, either.
-So, we recommend that pros go for models with a higher usage rating and pumps which are easy to swap out.
-Check out our more expensive Graco recommendations below!
+So, we recommend that pros go for models with a higher usage rating and pumps that are easy to swap out.
+Check out others Graco recommendations below!

 The hose isn’t long enough for a multi-story outdoor job.
 You’d need an extension.